-Our designers and engineers quickly identified the first challenge: weight.
-To be truly transportable, the cart would have to be light enough to be lifted by most adults.
-When an early model weighed in at 75 pounds, the team decided to redesign the cart as two pieces.
-NS associates with young children brought in their strollers, so the team could study how they collapse and reset.
-They then built an all-clear, plexiglass version of the new design, to see how the internal moving parts would work together during assembly and disassembly.
+Our medical device designers and engineers quickly identified the first challenge: weight.
+To be truly transportable, the mobile medical cart would have to be light enough to be lifted by most adults.
+When an early model weighed in at 75 pounds, the team decided to redesign the telemedicine cart as two pieces.
+Nottingham Spirk associates with young children brought in their strollers, so the team could study how they collapse and reset.
+They then built an all-clear, plexiglass version of the new medical product innovation, to see how the internal moving parts would work together during assembly and disassembly.

-Dr. Uttley’s company introduced the Huntingdon Telemed cart at the 2017 American Telemedicine Association EDGE Conference, where the most common remark was, “I’ve never seen anything like this!”
-The unit is currently in use within a rural county health system in Florida, providing valuable feedback.
-The target markets for the initial launch are skilled nursing and assisted living facilities, but there’s been interest from a wide variety of other sectors which will be considered for their long-term approach.
+Dr. Uttley’s company introduced the Huntingdon Telemed cart at the American Telemedicine Association EDGE Conference, where the most common remark was, “I’ve never seen anything like this!”
+The medical trolley is currently in use within a rural county health system in Florida, providing valuable feedback.
+The target markets for the initial launch are skilled nursing and assisted living facilities, and there’s been interest from a wide variety of other sectors which will be considered for their long-term approach.

 “Nottingham Spirk was very easy to work with,” says Christy Sendra, Huntingdon’s Director of Operations.
 “They could take our ideas and expand on them and that was incredibly helpful.
 We had a vision, but Nottingham Spirk had the skill set to bring it to life.”